Iraqi Parliament Votes To Expel U.S. Troops From Country In Wake Of Soleimani Strike

 "Now, there are Iranian proxies who do not want us there, and they are threatening to kill or attack, intimidate those of the Iraqis who want us there to fight ISIS, to help build their military, to stabilize their financial system," the official said.

-Earlier on Sunday, hundreds of thousands of people filled the streets of Iran in an emotional outpouring of respect for Soleimani, whose remains arrived in a casket to the Islamic Republic as part of nationwide mourning for the man widely considered the second-most-powerful figure in the country after the supreme leader, Ayatollah Ali Khamenei .
+Sunday's developments in Iraq came as hundreds of thousands of people filled the streets of Iran in an emotional outpouring of respect for Soleimani, whose remains arrived in a casket to the Islamic Republic as part of nationwide mourning for the man widely considered the second-most-powerful figure in the country after the supreme leader, Ayatollah Ali Khamenei.

-As the casket was driven slowly in western city of Ahvaz, the enormous grief-stricken crowds chanted and waved banner bearing the face of Soleimani, a powerful military leader who until his death led Iran's elite Quds Force .
+As the casket was driven slowly in western city of Ahvaz, the enormous grief-stricken crowds chanted and waved banners bearing the face of Soleimani, a powerful military leader who until his death led Iran's elite Quds Force.

 Hundreds of thousands of people in the Northeastern city of Mashhad hold funeral procession of assassinated martyrs Hajj Qassem Soleimani and Abu Mahdi Al-Muhandis.
 Their bodies were transferred from Ahvaz and the funeral will continue in Tehran. pic.twitter.com/1Vamu0fDOy— Zahra Shafei 🇮🇷 (@shafei_d) January 5, 2020